AlphaGenes/AlphaPeel/docs/source/usage.rst

 with additional control provided with the ``-out_id_only`` option.
 The latter option is not recommended for hybrid peeling or any combination of different input files.

-The option ``-n_io_thread`` controls the number of threads/processes used by |Software|.
-|Software| uses additional threads to parse and format input and output files.
-Setting this option to a value greater than 1 is only recommended for very large files (i.e. >10,000 individuals).

 .. _peeling_methods: